drpaj12/LetsPlay_FLC2025_MiamiUniversity/INDIVIDUAL_FOLDERS/jamie/MY_EXPERIMENT_AI_RESULTS/improved-outline_cafe_baras.md

   - Place in your cafe row
   - Follow any action text
   - Show a concrete example: "If I add this Cookie card, I pay 3 coins and can now satisfy customers who want sweets"
+  - Explain how to organize food items vs. decor items in your cafe layout

 - **Serving a Customer:**
   - Match foods in your cafe to what the customer wants
   - Gain 1 coin per matching food type
   - *KEY CLARIFICATION*: "If a customer wants two coffees, you need two coffee symbols in your cafe"
+  - Emphasize that decor doesn't earn coins when serving a customer

 - **Gaining a Regular:**
   - Explain the requirements clearly: "If you can provide ALL foods a customer wants AND have at least one of their preferred decor, they become a regular"
   - Demonstrate the tucking under the counter card
   - Emphasize the 4 point value per regular
+  - Clearly distinguish between just serving a customer (for coins) and gaining a regular (for end-game points)

 ## 6. Special Guests and Game End (2 minutes)
 - Explain that special guests can be claimed any time during your turn if requirements are met